pawel-piwowar/oauth2-demo/README.md

 ### Scenario
 - "Resource Application" ( oauth2-demo-resource-app,  localhost:8080) has protected resource: http://localhost:8080/api/accounts/default (account data) which can only be accessed by authorized users.
-- "Authorization Server" (oauth2-demo-auth-server, localhost:8082) is configured for authorization of "Resource Application" resources access
+- "Authorization Server" (oauth2-demo-auth-server, localhost:8082) is configured for authorization of "Resource Application".
 Single user "demo" is defined with role "USER".
 - Anonymous user is visiting "Client Application" (oauth2-demo-client-app, http://localhost:8081).
 "Client Application" gives him possibility to retrieve his account data from "Resource Application".
 - After user confirmation, redirect is made to "Authorization Server"
 ```
 http://localhost:8082/oauth/authorize?client_id=demo-client-app&response_type=code&scope=read_account
 ```
-- User has to login on "Authorization Server" login screen (user: "demo", pass:"123456").
+- User has to login (user: "demo", pass:"123456").
 Than he may accept (or reject) giving access to his account data for "Client Application"
 - After user acceptance, redirect is made back to "Client Application" with temporary access code
 ```
 http://localhost:8081/api/oauth2/account?code=[code]
 ```
-- Before returning any response to web browser, "Client Application" makes call to "Authorization Server" using separate HTTP connection (acting as HTTP client)
+- In order to get access token, "Client Application" makes call to "Authorization Server" using separate HTTP connection (acting as HTTP client)
  "Client Application" is authenticating itself in "Authorization Server" using login "demo-client-app" and pass: "123456"
 ```
     POST http://localhost:8082/oauth/token